 ARTICLE 2.
 RECOGNITION.
-The City recognizes the Union as the sole collective bargaining agent for those miscellaneous employees, excluding safety employees, employed by the City of Sutter Creek.
+The City recognizes the Union as the sole collective bargaining agent for those miscellaneous employees, excluding safety employees, employed by the City of Sutter Creek, and both the Union and the City acknowledge their responsibilities pursuant to Government Code Sections 3555-3559.

-In accordance with AB119, both the City of Sutter Creek and the Union shall abide by this law and follow the provisions set forth within, that was passed on June 27, 2017.
 Any disputes arising out of violations of this section shall be subject to the grievance procedures set forth in the MOU.
 Any material changes to any forms that are altered or created by this proposal are also subject to negotiations.